 If you live outside of New York and Los Angeles, contact the film commission for your state.
 They should be aware of any upcoming movies or commercials shooting in your area and how to be an extra on these shoots.
-You can find a list of most film offices at http://www.sag.org/state-film-incentives.
+The SAG AFTRA website has information on film offices state by state.

 Also keep an eye on www.extrasaccess.com, especially if you have a unique skill or if you are a unique type (for example, if you're over 6'3", you can be can be cast as an elf in a Tolkien adaptation… how cool is that?).
 Often, they will search for specific types for a movie shooting outside of the city or even outside of the country.
 If you already live there, that's even better for the producer.

 You can also subscribe to the The Hollywood Reporter online.
 Online subscribers have access to a list of TV and movie productions and films in pre-production, including where they will be shooting and who to contact for casting.

 If you want to know how to be an extra, it also helps to understand what happens on a movie set and what is important during filming.

 When you get to be an extra for the first time, you will get a call time and instructions on where to go and what to bring.